Photo by Andy Dean

 Flexible Spending Accounts

 FSAs are the most common savings vehicles offered as part of employee benefit packages.
 FSAs have no eligibility requirements, but you can only participate in an FSA if your employer offers it as an option.
-With an FSA, you can set aside up to $2,700 in 2019 (projected) from your income to pay for qualified medical expenses.1 Contributions to FSAs are made from pretax income, and you do not pay taxes on FSA withdrawals if they are used for qualified medical expenses.
+With an FSA, you can set aside up to $2,750 in 2021 (projected) from your income to pay for qualified medical expenses.1 Contributions to FSAs are made from pre-tax income, and you do not pay taxes on FSA withdrawals if they are used for qualified medical expenses.